sharovatov/teamlead/articles/rational_improvement_en.md

 Engineers are the source of information.

-As information and its analysis is valued and welcomed from every member of the development process:
+As information and its analysis are valued and welcomed by every member of the development process:
 - people must not be afraid to bring information
 - people need to be able to bring information